kaltura/developer-platform-docs/documentation/Secure_Control_and_Govern/Content-Categories-Management.md

 ### Configure and Use Content Entitlements

-To configure entitlements on a category, you will need to set a "Privacy Context" ([`category.privacyContext`](https://developer.kaltura.com/api-docs/General_Objects/Objects/KalturaCategory) propetry) for the desired category.
+To configure entitlements on a category, you will need to set a "Privacy Context" ([`category.privacyContext`](https://developer.kaltura.com/api-docs/General_Objects/Objects/KalturaCategory) property) for the desired category.
 Privacy Context is a free text label (English character string; commas and spaces are not allowed) that indicates to which application the entitlement settings apply, for example, “MySuperAwesomeVideoApp”.

 To allow access to an entitled category, follow these steps: